HOW TO WRITE THE BEST CREATIVE PHOTOGRAPHY BRIEF TEMPLATE IN 2021

 - Has the “hero” model already worked in the past with your photographer? are they friends? what type of work have they created? can you see examples?

-- If the casting used for the assignment is new to your photographer, how does the photographer ensure the casting keeps happy and motivated to create the most amazing creative output?
+- If the casting used for the assignment is new to your photographer, how does the photographer ensure the casting keeps them happy and motivated to create the most amazing creative output?

 Sometimes the ideal casting is not necessarily professional models and you need to find out how competent and comfortable is your photographer to guide and lead a non-professional modelling talent.